libexpat/libexpat.github.io/content/pages/walkthrough2.md

 disentangling.
-It wraps (in this case) the `isInvalid2()` function in the encoding table, which for UTF-8 points to the function `utf8_isInvalid2()`, which calls the macro `UTF8_INVALID2()`, which returns True if the next two bytes of the input do not form a legal UTF-8 two byte sequence.
+It wraps (in this case) the `isInvalid2()` function in the encoding table, which for UTF-8 points to the function `utf8_isInvalid2()`, which calls the macro `UTF8_INVALID2()`, which returns 1 (success, i.e. the character is invalid) if the next two bytes of the input do not form a legal UTF-8 two byte sequence.
 If the sequence isn't valid, `INVALID_CASES()` will update the next token pointer to this sequence and return `XML_TOK_INVALID` to pass on the error.
-Failing that, the sequence is accepted and the current input pointer is moved on two bytes.  `BT_LEAD_3` and `BT_LEAD_4` work similarly, checking for malformed three and four byte sequences and using `utf8_isInvalid3()` and `utf8_isInvalid4()` respectively.
+Failing that, the sequence is accepted and the current input pointer is moved on two bytes.  `BT_LEAD3` and `BT_LEAD4` work similarly, checking for malformed three and four byte sequences and using `utf8_isInvalid3()` and `utf8_isInvalid4()` respectively.

 `BT_NONXML` is the byte type reserved for bytes that cannot form a character permitted in XML.
 That includes the ASCII [control